JoshcSchyler/Schedule/README.md

 //In the goodStr above, you can use both quotes safely by using the backslash \ as an escape character.
 Also / is not the same as a \, also <a> tag exists const myStr = "<a href=\"http://www.example.com\" target=\"_blank\">Link</a>";
 const myStr = '<a href="http://www.example.com" target="_blank">Link</a>';

+//Escape Sequences in Strings
+Code	Output
+\'	single quote
+\"	double quote
+\\	backslash
+\n	newline
+\t	tab
+\r	carriage return
+\b	backspace
+\f	form feed
+*You will need to use escape sequences to insert special characters correctly.
+You will also need to follow the spacing as it looks above, with no spaces between escape sequences or words.Ex below*/ const myStr="FirstLine\n\t\\SecondLine\nThirdLine";
+//Double backslashes \\ not // as well as tight no spacing makes escaping doable 21mins

+//Concatenating Strings with Plus Operator
+'My name is Alan,' + ' I concatenate.'
+/*Note: Watch out for spaces.
+Concatenation does not add spaces between concatenated strings, so you'll need to add them yourself.*/ const ourStr = "I come first. " + "I come second.";
+//The string (I come first.
+I come second.) would be displayed in the console.Ex below const myStr = "This is the start."+" This is the end."; //